 Visiting San Jose, Costa Rica

 San Jose is the capital of Costa Rica and found in the Central Valley.
 It has become a modern, cosmopolitan city and is presently home a third of the country’s entire population.
 Popular places to live include Escazu and Santa Ana, on the west side of the city.
 Many also choose to live in Heredia, a suburb located in the mountains where it is evidently cooler and rainier.

 Home to the Juan Santamaria International Airport (SJO), San Jose is also a great landing point for tourists who wish to visit many more Costa Rica destinations like Arenal and the monteverde cloud forest.
-Many even choose to stay and explore the many museums, cultural spots and exciting bars and restaurants that the city has to offer.
+Many even choose to stay and explore the many museums in the metropolitan area, cultural spots and exciting bars and restaurants that the city has to offer.
 A lot of tourists also like the authentic experience of wandering through the hectic yet fascinating mercado central

 Plaza de la Cultura